 The exact time of building this city has not been determined yet; there are different ideas, though.
 As the Turkish Department of Culture says, the history of this underground city goes back to the 7-8 century BC, and at first, it was built by the Phrygians in soft volcanic rocks.
 Then in Roman times, it was used by Greek.

 So the next inhabitants were the Christians to be protected from other people’s attacks, as the Arab Muslims’ attacks in four centuries from 8th to 12th century and then attack of the Mongolians in the 14th century.
-Also, in the Seljuk era and Ottomans, it was the refuge for people from the rulers.
+Also, in the Seljuk era and Ottomans, it was a refuge for people from the rulers.
 Many civilizations have used the city to protect themselves.
-Many days of fighting and killing were happening then, and a shelter to survive from those battles is still there.
+Many days of fighting and killing were happening then, and a shelter to survive those battles is still there.

 Structure and the Location of Kaymakli

 The Cappadocia province is famous because of its numerous underground cities.
 Thirty-six underground cities are in Cappadocia, but the widest is Kaymakli underground city.
 Kaymakli’s underground city is located under the hill named the Citadel of Kaymakli.
 Its strategic situation in the center of the Cappadocia region and 20 km south of Nevsehir has made it a suitable refuge for the people for centuries.

 The main characteristic of Kaymakli city is that it only has one entrance.
 This element made it safer for its inhabitants while they were endangered.
 The door was opened just from inside the city so that the enemies couldn’t enter.
 After the gate, we find a 2.5 km2 city with many different places.
 It contains food storage, reservoirs, cellars, stables, kitchens, the church, and tombs in the tunnels and stairs.